 Super Bowl XLIV 2009: New Orleans Saints

 Lance Moore, WR For one day at least, Moore actually had two Super Bowl rings.
-The original was stolen from his home in Ohio while he was at training camp (it was hidden in his sock drawer).
+The original was stolen from his home in Ohio while he was at training camp (hidden it in his sock drawer).
 Fortunately he had insurance and had a replica made.
 His ring was later found at an auction house in New York after it had gone from a pawn shop to a seized storage unit, though police never found out who stole it.
 The insurance company told Moore he could either pay for the replica or send one back.
 He sent back the original.
-"Just the fact that it had been stolen and changed hands as many times as it had, I didn't want it," said Moore, who never found out what the insurance company did with it.
-"I haven't heard of anybody else owning a Lance Moore Super Bowl ring."
+"Just the fact that it had been stolen and changed hands as many times as it had, I didn't want it," said Moore, who said he never found out what the insurance company did with it.
+But, "I haven't heard of anybody else owning a Lance Moore Super Bowl ring."

 Super Bowl XLV 2010: Green Bay Packers

 Charles Woodson, DB After winning the NFC Championship, Woodson told his teammates: "For two weeks, think about one.
 Let's be one mind.
 Let's be one heartbeat.
 One purpose.
 One goal.
 One more game.
 One.
 Let's get it."
-It's why the number 1 along with the words "mind," "goal," "purpose" and "heart" are inside each ring.
-"You see that 1 and the words, and it was like, 'Wow,' you're floored," Woodson said.
+It's why the number "1" along with the words "mind," "goal," "purpose" and "heart" are inside each ring.
+"You see that '1' and the words, and it was like, 'Wow,' you're floored," Woodson said.
 "When you talk to the team in any capacity, you never know what's going to stick.
 You try to say something that guys can kind of grab on to.
 For that to be inscribed on the ring told me that it meant something not only to the players but to the coaches.
-Now, there's something that we can actually hold on to forever."
+Now, there's something that we can actually hold onto forever."